bytecodealliance/wasmtime/docs/langref.rst

 Integer operations
 ------------------

-.. inst:: a = icmp cond, x, y
+.. inst:: a = icmp Cond, x, y

     Integer comparison.

-    :param cond: Condition code determining how ``x`` and ``y`` are compared.
+    :arg Cond: Condition code determining how ``x`` and ``y`` are compared.
-    :param x, y: Integer scalar or vector values of the same type.
+    :arg x: First value to compare.
+    :arg y: Second value to compare.
     :rtype: :type:`bool` or :type:`boolxN` with the same number of lanes as ``x`` and ``y``.